damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-built-in.md

 UQTestFuns is designed to work with minimal dependency within the numerical Python ecosystem.
-At the very least, NumPy and SciPy are required for UQTestFuns to work.
+At the very least, UQTestFuns requires NumPy and SciPy to work.
 It might be a good idea to import NumPy alongside UQTestFuns:

 ```{code-cell} ipython3